Easy DIY Floating Shelves & Desk for an Awkward Nook

 Step 2:

 Once you have your measurements, you are ready to cut your support pieces.
-We had some old 1”x6” pine boards left over from and old bed frame, so we decided to use it to make the side and back support pieces.
-We used the table saw to rip the boards to an equal width of 1 1/2” each.
-But you could certainly buy 1 x 2s to use as your support pieces and save yourself some work.
+We had some old 1” x 6” pine boards left over from an old bed frame, so we decided to use them to make the side and back support pieces.
+We used our table saw to rip the boards to an equal width of 1 1/2” each.
+But I would recommend that you buy 1 x 2s (as listed in the materials needed) to use as your support pieces and save yourself some work.

 table saw ripping wood